Aarogyaa Bharat

 eardrums hurt due to earphone

-1. How Earbuds Hurt Your Ears from Inside
+How Earbuds Can Hurt Your Ears from the Inside

-Earbuds that don’t fit properly can rub against the ear canal, causing small cuts, irritation, or inflammation.
-Over time, this can become painful and increase the risk of outer ear infections (otitis externa).
+Earbuds that don’t fit properly can rub against the sensitive skin of the ear canal.
+Over time, this friction can cause:

 • Ringing in the ears (tinnitus)